infotroph/efrhizo/ReadMe.md

 A sub-experiment asking "how similar are the data produced by different workers tracing the same images?"
 I'm now using these same images as a worker training battery.

-This directory is *not* updated by the whole-project Make; there is a local Makefile instead, but it was written in a hurry and is missing some steps.
-To get fully updated operator-agreement output: `$(cd operator-agreement; make; Rscript operator_agreement.R)`.
-TODO: Fix this and remove outdated static figures.
+This directory is *not* updated by the whole-project Make; there is a local Makefile instead.
+To rerun the operator agreement scripts, `cd operator-agreement && make`.
+TODO: remove outdated static figures.

 ### [protocols](protocols/)